xiaoboxia/CoDis/README.md

 ## Dependencies
-we implement our methods by PyTorch.
+We implement our methods by PyTorch.
 The environment is as bellow:
 - [Ubuntu 16.04 Desktop](https://ubuntu.com/download)
 - [PyTorch](https://PyTorch.org/), version >= 0.4.1
 - [CUDA](https://developer.nvidia.com/cuda-downloads), version >= 9.0